Canon SX50 vs G9X

 It is notable that the SX50 has a hotshoe, while the G9X does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the SX50 and the G9X have been discontinued, but can regularly be found used on eBay.
 The SX50 was replaced by the Canon SX60, while the G9X was followed by the Canon G9 X Mark II.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon SX50 vs G9X